chaduhduh/programe-api/README.md

 Classes
 ===============
 <b>Level</b> - Level.py - logical design of single level and game levels.
 These definitions will propegate to each platform and the ui will be built from this accordingly.
-See Level.py for specific properties.<br />
+See Level.py for specific properties.
+Level definitions may eventually move.<br />

 Methods
 ===============